mmseng/AislingMatHelper/README.md

 2. If you have a salary to claim, claim it and reopen the Power Contact menu, to remove that menu option.
 3. Make sure the top button is selected (i.e. `FULL SYSTEM STATISTICS`).
 4. Make sure your mouse cursor is away from any buttons, as it can interfere.
-5. Do one of the following:
-    - To buy:
-      - Press your configured `BuyOneQuota` or `BuyAllQuotas` hotkey.
-    - To deliver:
-      - Highlight the material you want to deliver.
-      - Press your configured `Deliver` hotkey.
+5. Press your configured hotkey for the desired action.
 6. Don't move your mouse or press any keys while the script takes control of your inputs.
 Once it's done you can continue playing as usual.

 ### Usage notes
 - If the timings aren't quite right for your specific rig, see the <a href='#timing-variables'>Timing Variables</a> section below.
 - You may wish to create multiple copies of the script with different variable values for different purposes.
 For example, you could have one copy for fortifying at rating 1 with cargo capacity of 300 in Horizons, and one copy for prepping at rating 5 with cargo capacity of 700 in Odyssey.
+- If you find that your `Deliver` hotkey isn't selecting the right menu option, see <a href='#assumefirstdeliveryoption'>AssumeFirstDeliveryOption</a> below.
 - If you get sidetracked like I always do and end up clicking out of game or otherwise interfering with the script's inputs, use the `Kill` hotkey (default `F4`) to exit the script.
 You'll need to re-launch it.
 - For repeated editing of the script I recommend using <a href='https://notepad-plus-plus.org/'>Notepad++</a> and installing the <a href='https://stackoverflow.com/questions/45466733/autohotkey-syntax-highlighting-in-notepad'>AHK language definition</a> for syntax highlighting.
 <br />